Online Square-into-Square Packing: Packing into a Fixed Container

-\paragraph{Packing $H_2$-squares.} In the main packing area, we always maintain an open shelf for height class $H_2$, which is packed with $H_2$-squares, as described in Section~\ref{sec:generalShelfConcept}.
+In the main packing area, we always maintain an open shelf $M_i$ for height class $H_2$, which is packed with $H_2$-squares according to $\nextFitShelf{M_i}$.
 In order to avoid early collisions with large and medium squares, we start with packing $M_1$ from left to right, continuing with packing $M_2$ from right to left.
-Then we alternately treat $M_3$ and $M_4$ as the current main packing region, placing $H_2$-squares\raus{or vertical subshelves} into the region whose \textit{usedSection} is smaller.
+Then we alternately treat $M_3$ and $M_4$ as the current main packing region, placing $H_2$-squares into the region whose \textit{usedSection} is smaller.
 When the length of \usedSection{M_4} becomes larger than $3/8$, we prefer $M_3$ over $M_4$ until $M_3$ is full.
-This way, we can use the end $E_3$ as an additional buffer for vertical shelves in $M_4$ while ensuring that no overlap with the packing of medium squares can occur, unless the total area of the input exceeds $11/32$.

-\paragraph{Initial Packing of $H_{\geq3}$-squares.} For $H_{k\geq4}$ we reserve space in the initial buffer area $A$.
-As soon as we receive the first square of a height class $H_k$ with $k\geq4$, we open an $H_k$-shelf of length $1/4$ (and height $2^{-k}$) on top of the existing shelves in $A$.
-We call this shelf \initialbuffer{$k$} and pack it from left to right with all subsequent $H_k$-squares according to the shelf-packing concept.
-If \initialbuffer{$k$} is full, we start allocating space in form of \emph{vertical $H_k$-shelves} in the main packing region.

-The same initial buffer packing is performed with $H_3$-squares, with the difference that we use $B$ instead of $A$ as the initial buffer packing location.
-As soon as the placement of a square $Q$ would cause the initial buffer packing for $H_3$ in $B$ to exceed a total length of $1/4$, we open a vertical $H_3$-shelf with $Q$ in the main packing region and stop using $B$ for the initial buffer packing of $H_3$.

-\paragraph{Vertical Shelves.} In contrast to the situation in general shelf packings, we do not only pack $H_2$-squares into the $H_2$-shelves in the main packing region, but also cut out rectangular slices that serve as shelves for smaller height classes with a full initial buffer.
-We treat these vertical shelves as usual shelves for their corresponding height class.
-The width of each vertical main packing shelf for a height class $H_k$ is always $2^{-k}$ and its height is always $1/4$, as it was formed by a slice of an $H_2$-shelf; see Fig.~\ref{fig:verticalShelves} for a sample packing.

-Once the packing in a vertical shelf \newvertical reaches a certain height, we use parts of the buffer region to pack $H_k$-squares before continuing to fill \newvertical; see details below.
-When \newvertical is full, we open a new vertical shelf at the end of the current main packing squares.

-\paragraph{Buffer Usage.} As mentioned above, we alternatingly use vertical subshelves in the main packing region and space in the buffer region to pack $H_{\geq3}$-squares.

-Once the placement of an $H_k$-square $Q$ in the current active vertical $H_k$-shelf \newvertical would intersect with the \headOf{\newvertical} for the first time, we initiate a \emph{buffer packing}.
-The idea is to make use of the space in the buffer region $B$ in order to accommodate a large number of very small squares.
-At the same time we want to avoid collisions with medium squares\old{ (arriving from the right)}.
-Thus, we pack squares in a way that makes the packing in the buffer region and the main packing region grow proportionally.
-We use the two variables $\beta$ and $\alpha$ to guide the growing process.

-\begin{definition} Let $b$ denote the total width of the used sections in $B$, $e$ denote the number of end buffer regions that have been closed and $v$ denote the total width of the vertical shelves in the main packing region.
-We define $\beta := b + 1.5/16\cdot e - 3/16$ and $\alpha := v/2$. \end{definition}